Altariarite/eleventy-base-blog/content/blog/a_shallow_dive_into_Enum.frequencies.md

 ---
-title: A shallow dive into Elixir's Enum.frequencies.
+title: A shallow dive into Elixir's Enum.frequencies
 description: We look at what Enum.frequencies is doing
 date: 2025-06-29
 tags: elixir